Adobe-Consulting-Services/acs-aem-commons/RELEASING.md

 1. Review and publish the draft [release notes](https://github.com/Adobe-Consulting-Services/acs-aem-commons/releases)
 1. Add a release announcement (and any other docs) to the [documentation site](https://github.com/Adobe-Consulting-Services/adobe-consulting-services.github.io).
 At least update [`version` in acs-aem-commons.yml](https://github.com/Adobe-Consulting-Services/adobe-consulting-services.github.io/blob/master/_data/acs-aem-commons.yml).
-1. If this is a minor release, check out the release tag and run the script `copy-javadoc.sh` to update the JavaDoc on the documentation site.
-Commit and push the changes the script makes.
-Note: This script assumes you have the docs site checked out in a directory called `adobe-consulting-services.github.io`

 ## Manual Process (Legacy)